No Way to Treat an Animal

-No Way to Treat an Animal is the debut extended play (EP) by Australian indie rock band Spacey Jane, released independently on 16 November 2017.
-It was predominantly produced by Rob Grant in East Fremantle.
-Supported by the band's debut single "Still Running" and their breakthrough hit "Feeding the Family", the EP peaked at number 23 on the ARIA Charts in December 2020, three years after its release.
+No Way to Treat an Animal is the debut extended play (EP) by Australian indie rock band Spacey Jane, released independently on 17 November 2017.

+Predominantly produced by Rob Grant in East Fremantle, Western Australia, No Way to Treat an Animal was supported by three singles—their debut single, "Still Running", breakthrough hit "Feeding the Family", and "Thrills".

+No Way to Treat an Animal debuted and peaked at number 23 on the ARIA Albums Chart, three years following its release.

 Title and artwork

-The title of the EP is derived from Kurt Vonnegut's autobiography A Man Without a Country, which writes "Life is no way to treat an animal.
+The EP's title is derived from A Man Without a Country, the autobiography of American author Kurt Vonnegut, who wrote: "Life is no way to treat an animal.
 Not even a mouse."
-Fremantle-based visual artist Alice Ford designed the cover art as well as promotional posters for its release.
+Fremantle-based visual artist Alice Ford designed the cover artwork in addition to promotional posters for its release.

 Composition

-The bulk of recording and mastering for No Way to Treat an Animal was done at Poons Head in East Fremantle with Rob Grant.
+The majority of recording and mastering for No Way to Treat an Animal was performed by Rob Grant at Poons Head Studios in East Fremantle, Western Australia.
 "Still Running" was originally written by frontman Caleb Harper for his high school band Sicchino, and was produced and mixed over the space of nearly two years, with band members in and out for travel.

 In an interview with Perth-based music publication Pilerats, Harper said the EP is "mostly a reflection on experiences, from childhood through to young adulthood – things like breakups or growing up in church, and how they shape identity."

-Release
+Release and promotion

-On 18 August 2017, Spacey Jane released their debut single "Still Running" at Mojos Bar in Fremantle.
+On 18 August 2017, Spacey Jane released their debut single "Still Running", which they launched at Mojo's Bar, in Fremantle, Western Australia.
 At the same venue on 29 September, "Feeding the Family" was released.
-Their third single "Thrills" premiered on community station RTRFM on 11 November.
+Their third single "Thrills" was premiered on Perth community station RTRFM on 10 November 2017.
+"Thrills" would later win Happy Mag's "Needle in the Hay" competition, receiving a limited vinyl pressing and funding for a music video as the prize.

-The band held a launch party for No Way to Treat an Animal at The Bird on 16 November 2017, with supporting performances by Carla Geneve and Childsaint.
+The band held a launch party for No Way to Treat an Animal at the Bird on 16 November 2017, with supporting performances by Carla Geneve and Childsaint.
 The EP was issued digitally and on a limited run of CDs, and was pressed to LP vinyl in 2020.
-Spacey Jane would later win the Needle In The Hay music competition for "Thrills", with a limited-run vinyl pressing and music video released as the prize.